-SWIMMING (B/G) A swimmer or diver who places in top 16 in the sectional meet.
-A swimmer who swims an in-season time equivalent to a top 12 PAC or top 16 sectional finish.
-A diver who has a regular season score that would be equivalent to a top 12 finish in the PAC or top 16 finish in the sectional meet.
-A diver who has a regular season score that would be equivalent to a top 12 PAC or top 16 sectional finish.
+SWIMMING (B/G) A swimmer or diver who places in top 12 in the sectional.
+A swimmer who swims an in-season time that would have qualified for a top 10 finish in the Sectional or conference meet.
+A diver who has a regular season score that would be equivalent to a top 10 finish in the Sectional or conference meet.